Easiest Raw Wood Finish With Paint (No Stripping or Bleaching Required)

 Now, brush back and forth in the direction of the grain as I do in the video.
 The white paint will be subtle but you will keep brushing back and forth to get the whitewashed look you want.

-If your furniture piece will endure lots of use (like a kitchen table), I recommend adding a clear coat to the top.
-My favorite clear coat after lots of testing is Varathane’s Waterbased Polyurethane (click here for the current price.)
-I highly recommend the matte finish to better simulate raw wood.
+My favorite clear coat after lots of testing is Varathane’s Waterbased Polyurethane (click here for the current price) because of it’s durability, ease of use, and ability to provide a smooth finish.
+I highly recommend the matte finish because it’s the best finish to simulate raw wood.